Frequently Asked Questions

 Do you have any promotional material or information about HeadsUpGuys to share?

-- Our HeadsUpGuys brochures can be downloaded and printed.
-They are posted at the bottom of our Get Involved page.
+- A HeadsUpGuys brochure and/or poster can be downloaded and printed from our Get Involved page.

 How can my organization collaborate or partner with HeadsUpGuys?